Mortgages in Cyprus

 How to get a mortgage in Cyprus

-Be prepared that the process of getting a mortgage in Cyprus can be more time-consuming than in the UK and it favours citizens over non-citizens.
+Be prepared that getting a mortgage in Cyprus can be more time-consuming than in the UK, and it favours citizens over non-citizens.
 It will be easiest if you follow the three steps below.

 It can be difficult to find a lender who offers housing loans to foreigners for properties in Cyprus, and you’ll find it much easier if you work with a broker.
-It can also be reassuring to work with someone who is based in the UK but who has previous experience of mortgage applications in Cyprus, so they can guide you through it.
+It can also be reassuring to work with someone based in the UK but with previous experience with mortgage applications in Cyprus so they can guide you through it.
 To speak to a broker today, contact us.

-Non-residents will need an extensive list of documents for their housing loan application, and these will need to be translated and certified.
-So, it makes sense to prepare these in advance, for all applicants.
+Non-residents will need an extensive list of documents for their housing loan application, which must be translated and certified.
+So, it makes sense to prepare these in advance for all applicants.
 Your broker can help ensure everything is in order.
-You’ll need:

 - Passport and certified copies